 Waitakere Ranges Walks

-The Waitakeres are home to several of the stunning waterfalls in Auckland.
+The Waitakeres are home to several of stunning waterfalls in Auckland.

 Karekare Falls is a five-minute walk down the Taraire Track.
 The trailhead starts on Lone Kauri Road, just beyond the entrance to the car park at Karekare Beach.

 Another easy, family-friendly walk is the Knutzen Track from the Glen Esk Road car park near Piha Beach.
-It is a one-hour loop to Kitikiti Falls.
+It is a one-hour easy loop to Kitekite Falls, and well worth the effort.
+A popular swimming hole, it attracts locals and tourists.

 More Things to do in West Auckland

-- At Cascade Kauri Park you will find prolific native bird life and the oldest kauri trees in the Waitakere Ranges.
+- Native Animal Viewing: At Cascade Kauri Park you will find prolific native birdlife and the oldest kauri trees in the Waitakere Ranges.

-- Kumeu, in West Auckland, is the oldest of the three wine growing regions in Auckland, the other two being Waiheke Island and Matakana.
-With several award-winning wineries to choose from, you can take a tour, or go it alone.
+- Wine Tastings and Vineyard Tours: Kumeu, in West Auckland, is the oldest of the three wine-growing regions in Auckland, the other two being Waiheke Island and Matakana.
+Check price and reviews on this top-rated Muriwai scenic wine tour from Auckland

-- Tu Uru Contemporary Gallery in Titirangi is a regional art gallery offering interesting and unusual artistic exhibits.
+- Unusual Art Gallery: Te Uru Contemporary Gallery is a regional art gallery offering interesting and unusual artistic exhibits.
 There is also an impressive art gallery in Piha.
+The gallery is in Titirangi at 420 Titirangi Road.
+Open daily from 10 am-4.30 pm.

-- If you are seeking a relaxing day, take a river boat from Auckland to Riverhead Tavern, New Zealand’s oldest riverside bar.
+- Riverboat: If you are seeking a relaxing day, take a riverboat from Auckland to Riverhead Tavern, New Zealand’s oldest riverside bar.

-- Adventure lovers can head to the Woodhill Forest to enjoy the mountain biking or Tree Adventures.
+- Adventure: Adrenaline junkies can head to the Woodhill Forest to enjoy the mountain biking or Tree Adventures.

 - At the beach, look for the red and yellow surf lifesaving flags, and be sure to swim between the flags.
 This is the area that is both determined to be safest on the day, and the area patrolled by the lifeguards.